e645910/sonoran-wildlife-solutions/README.md

 Sonoran Wildlife Solutions is a wildlife control and education service in Catalina Arizona.
-HTML mobile boilerplate was used to save time reinventing the wheel to allow this app to run this app on mobile phones.